hitoshi-watase/sercrod/docs/reference/directives/case.md

   - case expressions.
   - default branches.
   - the body content of all rendered branches.
-- All existing scope variables (from the Nablla host and outer scopes) remain available.
+- All existing scope variables (from the Sercrod host and outer scopes) remain available.
-- Case expressions may introduce additional values via normal Nablla expressions (for example, calling functions or reading from the data model), but `*case` does not persist any new names into the shared scope.
+- Case expressions may introduce additional values via normal Sercrod expressions (for example, calling functions or reading from the data model), but `*case` does not persist any new names into the shared scope.

 The scope used inside each branch is effectively: